followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxActionSheet/3 Methods/toggle(showing).md

 ===================================================================

 <!--shortDescription-->
-Shows or hides the widget depending on the Boolean value passed as the parameter.
+Shows or hides the widget depending on the argument.
 <!--/shortDescription-->

 <!--paramName1-->showing<!--/paramName1-->
 <!--paramType1-->Boolean<!--/paramType1-->
 <!--paramDescription1-->
-A boolean value that specifies whether to show or hide the widget.
+Specifies whether to show or hide the widget.
 <!--/paramDescription1-->

 <!--returnType-->Promise<void><!--/returnType-->